yonahforst/jbuilder_cache_multi/README.md

 	  json.partial! 'person', :person => person
 	end

+### Usage with ActiveRecord::Relation

+Sometimes queries can be very complex and populating models from queries with many includes take up the majority of time.
+After checking the cache, it is than obvious populating all these models was not necessary as we have a hit.
+Why not checking the cache after just using a simple query to build the cache-key and only fire the complex query for those models, that do not exist in the cache?
+Well this is possible.

+For these cases you can paste the ActiveRecord::Relation and `cache_collection!` will:
+1. unscope all `includes` for the initial query to build all cache_key's (make sure you use `joins` for statements that are use in `where`)
+2. gets the result from cache with `Rails.cache.read_multi` for existing cache_key hits
+3. gets all missed hits from the database with complex includes and all fields
+4. builds the block with all data
+5. uses `Rails.cache.write_multi` if available to populate the cache with the missed values

+	json.cache_collection!
+Post.includes(:author) do |post|
+	  json.partial! 'post', :post => post
+	end

 ## Todo

 - Add support for passing a partial name as an argument (e.g. json.cache_collection! @people, partial: 'person') or maybe even just "json.cache_collection! @people" and infer the partial name from the collection...